How to Lower Your Electric Bill with These Simple Home Energy Saving Tips

 Cleaning

-• Only run washing machine when it is full.
-Change loads while dryer is still warm.
+• Only run the washer when it is full and change loads while the dryer is still warm.

-• Clean out dryer lint after every use.
+• Clean out the dryer lint after every use.

 • Sponge mops use less water than string mops.
-Also use a bucket when moping instead of running water.
+Use a bucket when mopping instead of running water.

 Around your home